YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 }'
 ```

-This is consistent with documented Ollama local API usage and model invocation patterns [web:45].
+This is consistent with documented Ollama local API usage and model invocation patterns.

 ---